ibm-cloud-docs/account/catalog-add-private.md

     ```
     {: codeblock}

-1. Add the **Developer Tools** category.
+1. Add the **Developer tools** category.
 For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#add-category-offering) for adding a category.
     ```
-    ibmcloud catalog offering add-category --catalog "Name of catalog" --offering "software-offering" --category "Developer Tools"
+    ibmcloud catalog offering add-category --catalog "Name of catalog" --offering "software-offering" --category "Developer tools"
     ```
     {: codeblock}